A lot or a little?

 This is a great story, but there's too much plot and not enough character development.
 Louise Fitzhugh's book of the same title has been a favorite of several generations of girls.
 They're the best audience for this movie, which brings the story faithfully to life (but moves it from Manhattan of the 1960s to a blander, unidentified city of the present).
 The problem is that the film too often gets lost amid long, uninteresting scenes involving Harriet, her friends, and their escapades.

-We want to learn more about some of the colorful characters that Harriet spies on.
+We want to learn more about some of the colorful characters Harriet spies on.
 The movie spends just enough time with them to catch our attention, then disappoints us by forgetting about them.
 The only character we come to know is Harriet, who tests our sympathy by writing down mean observations about her classmates.
-The highlight of the movie is Rosie O'Donnell's performance as Golly, although the notion of an 11-year-old girl with a nanny will seem odd to most people.
+The highlight of the movie is Rosie O'Donnell's performance as Golly.

-Families can talk about how they've have handled being treated badly at school and how they treat their own friends.
+Families can talk about how they've handled being treated badly at school and how they treat their own friends.
 Parents won't want children imitating Harriet's attempts to seek revenge on the kids who have ostracized her or Janie's "scientific" experiments.